rocketinsights/ios-guidelines/README.md

 ### Models

 Keep your models immutable, and use them to translate the remote API's JSON into the object's properties.

-Use [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) to parse the JSON returned by the API.
+Older projects use [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) to parse the JSON returned by the API.

+Current projects should leverage [JSONSerialization](https://developer.apple.com/documentation/foundation/jsonserialization) and [JSONDecoder](https://developer.apple.com/documentation/foundation/jsondecoder).

 Make your models be _structs_.